psaltisa/psaltisa.github.io/_outreach/science-seeker.markdown

 <br>

-From 2016 to 2022 I edited in one of the [Top 100 Science Blogs on the Web](http://blog.feedspot.com/science_blogs/), the science news aggregator [ScienceSeeker](http://www.scienceseeker.org/p/about-scienceseeker.html).
+From 2016 to 2022 Thanassis edited in one of the [Top 100 Science Blogs on the Web](http://blog.feedspot.com/science_blogs/), the science news aggregator [ScienceSeeker](http://www.scienceseeker.org/p/about-scienceseeker.html).
-Every week I picked interesting blog posts about Art, Astronomy, Physics and General Science out of a collection of 2,300 blogs and other science news sources from around the globe.
+Every week he picked interesting blog posts about Art, Astronomy, Physics and General Science out of a collection of 2,300 blogs and other science news sources from around the globe.
 You can find all the picks made by the editors using the hashtag [#SciSeekPicks](https://twitter.com/hashtag/sciseekpicks).